-There had also been issues with sidewalk replacement under the Land Bank.
-In 2017, two contractors were alleged to have submitted falsified replacement photos to receive compensation for work they never did.
+The authority previoulsy ran into problems when demolition contractors were responsible for laying the walks.
+In 2017, two allegedly submitted falsified replacement photos to receive compensation for work they never did.

-Now that DPW is overseeing the work, it means local dollars are being spent to cover something once paid for through the federal government's Hardest Hit Fund.
+Transferring the duties to DPW means that dollars from the city's general fund are now being spent to cover something once paid for through the federal government's Hardest Hit Fund.

-But the city says this is a positive: Using local funds helps conserve the federal dollars for demos.
+But the city frames this is a positive: Using local funds helps conserve the federal dollars for the demolitions themselves.

 The department will reassess which remaining parcels warrant paving under the contract with Fort Wayne when the new policy goes into effect, Roach said.

 There are no plans for upkeep of sidewalks already laid.
 They may only stay intact if someone buys the land they’re on, as the city requires property owners to take care of their walks.

 Back near West Robinwood, we found Bill Moore, 61, sweeping the neat concrete strip in front of his home on West Brentwood.
 He pointed to where the sidewalk ends: An adjacent parcel on which a house was demolished about 15 years ago.